ChrisT19931/Kinetic-Restoration-Hypothesis/README.md

 V. References and Context
 The following literature explores the limitations of current semiclassical and quantum models when applied to absolute ground-state systems, providing the foundation for the Kinetic Restoration Hypothesis:

 Dalfovo, F., et al. (1999).
 "Theory of Bose-Einstein condensation in trapped gases."
 Reviews of Modern Physics.Relevance: This paper outlines the standard Mean-Field Theory (Gross-Pitaevskii equation).
-Your theory addresses the divergence points where these mean-field approximations fail as the system approaches a true $v=0$ singularity.
+The theory addresses the divergence points where these mean-field approximations fail as the system approaches a true $v=0$ singularity.

 Pethick, C. J., & Smith, H. (2008).
 "Bose-Einstein Condensation in Dilute Gases." * Relevance: Discusses the limitations of the "static" approximation in condensate trapped potentials.
 It highlights the transition from dynamic fluid-like behavior to the artificial static potential imposed by lasers.